 Hike to Toketee Falls: 1.5-mile roundtrip

 If you only visit one waterfall in Southern Oregon, make it Toketee Falls!
-This is my personal favourite in the area, perhaps in the state!
+This is my personal favorite in the area, perhaps in the state!

-You will be departing from civilisation from this point and following the North Umpqua River along Hwy 138.
+You will be departing from civilization at this point and following the North Umpqua River along Hwy 138.
 Expect to spend some time with your nose pressed to the glass!

 Upon arrival at Toketee, the hike from the parking lot to the waterfall takes about 15 minutes if you go directly there, but you may be tempted to take some of the foot trails that wander from the main path towards the river.
 That will be discussed below.